wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 make show
 ```

-This last one requires your BROWSER environmanet variables to be set, something like this in `.bashrc` or similar for your shell of choice
+This last one requires your BROWSER environmnet variables to be set, something like this in `.bashrc` or similar for your shell of choice

 ```
 export BROWSER=chromium